A brief summary of the development of picture books worldwide (focusing on currently published English picture books)

 Quangle Wangle’s Hat and The Dragon of an Ordinary Family

-☆ Helen is Burningham’s wife and the illustrator of “Let’s Go Bear Hunt”;1999Won the Greenaway Medal again
+☆ Helen Burningham is the wife of [name of author] and the illustrator of “Let’s Go Bear Hunting”; she received the Greenaway Medal again in 1999.

 # 1999 Helen Oxenbury, Alice’s Adventures in